Functional limit theorems for the Multi-dimensional Elephant Random Walk: Definition of the MERW

 where $p \in (0,1)$ is a memory parameter which is inherent to the model.
 We implicitly agree that the various random choices made in this construction are independent from each other.
-Notably, when $d=1$, then we obtain again the ERW as described by Schütz and Trimper in \cite{schuetz}, see also section 2 in Baur and Bertoin \cite{bertoinbaur}.
+Notably, when $d=1$, we obtain again the ERW as described by Schütz and Trimper in \cite{schuetz}, see also \cite[Section 2]{bertoinbaur}.